This post has been modified to reflect new information since its original publication.

 Below are some other statistics useful in developing a rounded picture:

-- Of teenagers that do send sexually explicit photos, about 10 percent willfully send them to people they don’t even know; in one extreme case, a teen girl even sent nude photos of herself to an entire school hockey team
+- Of teenagers who do send sexually explicit photos, about 10 percent willfully send them to people they don’t even know; in one extreme case, a teen girl even sent nude photos of herself to an entire school hockey team.